Step 1: Start Rust Contract

 4. use fluentbase_sdk::{ basic_entrypoint, derive::{router, function_id, Contract}, SharedAPI };

-is a macro for defining the main entry point of the contract.router
+- basic_entrypointis a macro for defining the main entry point of the contract.

 5. #[derive(Contract)] struct ROUTER;